tofuutils/tenv/README.md

 String (Default: true)

-If set to true gotofuenv will automatically install missing OpenTofu version needed (fallback to latest-allowed strategy when no [`.opentofu-version`](#opentofu-version-file) files are found).
+If set to true tenv will automatically install missing OpenTofu version needed (fallback to latest-allowed strategy when no [`.opentofu-version`](#opentofu-version-file) files are found).

 `tenv` subcommands `detect` and `use` support a `--no-install`, `-n` disabling flag version.